Webhook Implementation Best Practices

 To ensure your system handles webhook events efficiently and securely, here are some key practices we recommend:

-Always respond with an HTTP 2xx status code as soon as you receive the event.
-This confirms to PayMongo that your system has accepted the webhook, even if further processing happens asynchronously.
+Your webhook endpoint must return an HTTP 2xx status code (e.g., 200 OK) as soon as it receives the event.
+This tells PayMongo that your system has accepted the webhook.

 Log all received webhook events for debugging and traceability.
 Set up alerts to monitor for failures or unexpected status codes so your team can respond promptly to issues.